wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 lag(15m, sum(ts("aws.elb.requestcount"))) < 1000
 ```

 By setting the lag time to `15m`, you tell the alert condition to return data values whose timestamps are 15 minutes earlier than the alert check time.
 The alert checking process evaluates 2 minutes' worth of these older values (from 15 to 17 minutes before checking occurs).
-The 15 minute lag gives Wavefront a chance to receive and backfill the delayed values into the alert check time window.
+The 15 minute lag gives Wavefront a chance to backfill the delayed values into the alert check time window.

 **Note:** If a data delay lasts longer than 15 minutes, the sample alert condition will return data values before backfilling has a chance take place.
-You can consider increasing the lag time, or you can allow the alert to fire if you think a longer-than-usual delay indicates a real problem.

 ### Lengthen the Alert Check Time Window